Arna Bontemps, Pioneer of Black Writing

 Where to Visit

-Pacific Union College (PUC) is a private Seventh Day Adventist institution in Angwin, which has a population of approximately 3,400.
+Pacific Union College (PUC) is a private Seventh Day Adventist institution in Angwin, which has a small population.
 Campus tours can be seen virtually or may be arranged through its administrative offices.
 If you tour PUC in person, ask to see the study lounge named for Arna Bontemps.
 According to the PUC website at https://www.puc.edu: “…the study lounge in Stauffer [is] ‘a nice central location for both students and faculty to get tea, enjoy conversation, and study.’
 It is named after the most famous poet and novelist to graduate from PUC, Arna Bontemps, whose name fittingly means ‘good times.'”

 Start your visit with this introduction: https://www.puc.edu/virtual-puc-visit.